gravitystorm/openstreetmap-carto/INSTALL-de.md

 available at https://github.com/giggls/mapnik-german-l10n to the postgresql database.

-If l10n is not needed it is also possible to slightly mody either project.yaml or the database views provided in views_osmde directory.
+If l10n is not needed it is also possible to slightly modify either project.yaml or the database views provided in views_osmde directory.